Home to school travel consultation - frequently asked questions

 In the majority of cases transport will be assessed during the normal admission round, for primary and secondary school places.
 In other words, it will be after the offer of a place for a primary child to begin in reception, transfer from infants to junior school or transfer to secondary school.

 In a minority of cases, eligibility for transport will be assessed outside the normal admissions round.
-For example, it will need to be assessed when a family moves into area, or a child changes school (e.g. as a result of a house move)
+For example, it will need to be assessed when a family moves into area, or a child changes school (for example, as a result of a house move)

 Similarly in the majority of cases children with special educational needs, medical or mobility needs, will also be assessed for transport during the admissions round.
 However, applications are also received throughout the year, for example when a child's needs and requirements change eg at an education health care plan annual review.